hasantezcan/is-toilet-empty/README.md

 # is-toilet-empty

-The is the Introducing the Electric Engineering Lesson project.
-In Pamukkale University
+This is the project of Introduction to Electrical and Electronics Engineering lecture.

+Pamukkale University